Noun ellipsis: Examples

-This aspect of N-ellipsis in English distinguishes English from other languages (e.g. German and Dutch), which are much more permissive; they allow most any determiner or adjective to introduce N-ellipsis.
+This aspect of N-ellipsis in English distinguishes English from other languages (e.g. German and Dutch), which are much more permissive; they allow almost any determiner or adjective to introduce N-ellipsis.
 Note that English employs the indefinite pronoun one to make such sentences acceptable, e.g. Fred watches stupid programs, but Jim watches intelligent ones.

 The examples so far all have the ellipsis following its antecedent.
 The opposite arrangement is also possible: the N-ellipsis can precede its "antecedent":